MightyHelper/ppyd-gol/reports/main.typ

 From testing these aforementioned changes, it was apparent that the code worked, but the performance was suboptimal and significantly #footnote[On the order of #calc.round(total_seq / total_par_old * 100, digits: 2)%.] slower than the sequential version.
 This was mainly due to a very large proportion of time being taken up by communication and idle time#footnote[The computation time to total time ratio was of  about #calc.round(com_par_old / total_par_old * 100, digits: 2)%.].

-Taking that into account, the code was changed so that now the processes first build a list of messages to send each other node and then send an array of coordinate-value pairs.
+Taking that into account, the code was changed so that now the processes first build a list of messages to send to each other node and then send an array of coordinate-value pairs.
 This substantially reduces communication time by reducing the MPI communication overhead.

-However, the main optimisation was implementing a cache for _global tag-to-local_ coordinate translation.
+However, the main optimisation was implementing a cache for _global tag to local coordinate_ translation.
 This cache was used when receiving incoming coordinate–value pairs from Moore-adjacent processes.
-The former implementation was a brute-force approach that tried all possible local coordinates in order to obtain the corresponding global tag and return the appropriate mentioned coordinates.
+The former implementation was a brute-force approach that tried all possible _local coordinates_ in order to obtain the corresponding _global tag_ and return the appropriate mentioned coordinates.

 #figure(
   grid(
     columns: (auto, auto),
-    column-gutter: 2em,
+    column-gutter: 2%,
-    row-gutter: 0.25em,
+    row-gutter: 1%,
     image("images/global_tag.png"),
     image("images/local_coordinates.png"),
     [(a)],[(b)]